 Mobile app: Manage calls from anywhere, not just when you're at your desk.

 Number porting: Ability to bring your existing Google Voice number so customers don't need a new contact.
+The FCC has guidelines for keeping your phone number when changing providers.

 Nice-to-Have Features